itp-redial/tinyphone/README.md

     forever stop tinyphone_server.js

 Tinyphone uses an AGI script to communicate with Asterisk.
 Tinyphone comes with a ruby AGI script that will send the appropriate events to Tinyphone, and will parse the audio for peak levels if EAGI is used.
 The ruby-agi gem is broken on Ubuntu systems, so you may need to patch it.
-(Redial students- this is done for you by my install script.
-Citizens of the internet, you may want to look at this install script for guidance on patching ruby-agi if it’s crashing.)
+You may want to look at this install script for guidance on patching ruby-agi if it’s crashing.

     http://www.itp-redial.com/class/wp-content/uploads/2012/02/cloud_server_setup.txt